edmundito/ags-tween/docs/scripting/settings.md

-You can adjust some global settings at the top of the Tween.asc file:
+You can adjust default settings at the top of the **Tween.ash** file:

     // Max number of simultaneous tweens that this module can play
     // Feel free to change this number, but the higher it is, the slower it might be